starkatt/Cocksmithing/cocksmithing.md

 ### Other Stuff
-Nitrile gloves should be worn whenever epoxies or silicones are being mixed or applied -- i.e, in almost every step of this process.
+Nitrile or vinyl gloves should be worn whenever epoxies or silicones are being mixed or applied -- i.e, in almost every step of this process.
 Expect to go through a lot of them.
+Latex gloves should not be used, as they may cause cure inhibition in silicone.

 Several small single-use chip brushes are required for applying the `XTC-3D` smoothing epoxy and the `Rebound 25` mold silicone.

 Some 220-grit sandpaper (or thereabout) is handy for cleaning up any irregularities in the 3D-printed primary model.
 Finer grits may also be useful for finish sanding between coats of `XTC-3D`.